dibyendumajumdar/Suravi/README.md

 [Torch7-NN](https://github.com/dibyendumajumdar/ravi-torch7-nn) | This package provides an easy and modular way to build and train simple or complex neural networks using Torch | Included
 [Torch7-Optim](https://github.com/dibyendumajumdar/ravi-torch7-optim) | This package contains a number of optimization routines for  Torch | Included
 [Torch7-Autograd](https://github.com/dibyendumajumdar/ravi-torch7-autograd) | Autograd automatically differentiates native Torch code | WIP
-[Torch-Paths](https://github.com/dibyendumajumdar/ravi-torch-paths) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
-In future this may be moved inside the Torch package | Included
 [luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Included
 [luaffi](https://github.com/dibyendumajumdar/ravi-ffi) | Based on luaffi/luaffifb, this library provides a LuaJIT FFI interface for stock Lua 5.3 / Ravi | Included